 Is December busy in your hair or beauty business?

+Yep.
+I know.
 It’s not busy.
 It’s manic.
-And I’m guessing you’re going to be too frantic to find time for marketing.
+And I’m guessing you’re going to be too frantic to find much time for salon marketing.

-Yet Christmas is a spectacular Facebook marketing opportunity with everyone hunting for gift ideas, party-style inspiration and last-minute salon bookings.
+Yet Christmas is a spectacular social media marketing opportunity for salons, with everyone hunting for gift ideas, party-style inspiration and last-minute appointments.
 Business opportunities your salon, spa or clinic can’t afford to ignore.

 Social use skyrockets around Christmas as people share the fun with family and friends.
-It’s the perfect time to raise your brand profile, shift retail and get seen by a new local audience.
+It’s the perfect time to raise your brand profile, shift retail and get seen by a new local audience on salon social.

 But you don’t have to miss out – no matter how busy you are.